CANDY-LINE/node-red-contrib-lwm2m/README.md

 - `D` ...
 Delete
 - `C` ...
 Create

-## Preserved global predefined objects
+## Global predefined objects

 You can add your own systemwide custom objects by describing them in your `settings.js` or `RED.settings` objects.
-These objects are **preserved** and **never overwritten** by user's configuration node.

 Here's an example for providing the predefined manufacturer name.